Multi-agent deep reinforcement learning with centralized training and decentralized execution for transportation infrastructure management: Transportation Network

 Similarly, state DOTs impose performance targets on pavements in addition to the FHWA ones, such as the VDOT goal of no more than 18\% of interstate and primary highways and 35\% of secondary roadways being designated as deficient (i.e., CCI$<$60).
 In terms of serviceability, no more than 15\% of interstate and primary highways should be classified as poor in ride quality (i.e., IRI$>$2.2 m/km).
 VDOT wants also to reach a CCI of no less than 35 for the interstate system, \cite{VDOT2018pav, vdot2019a}.
 Apart from performance targets, there are also resource limits, such as the available budget, which cannot be exceeded.
 Hampton Roads districts have been granted a five-year budget of $\sim$ 1.3 billion for 2021-2026 \cite{hampton2020}.
 Summarizing, we are considering six performance constraints and one budget constraint, as follows: \begin{enumerate}

-\item For NHS bridges, poor condition decks by area should be less than 10\% of total deck area. \item For NHS pavements, no more than 5\% of the interstate lane-miles should be classified deficient (i.e., CCI<60 and IRI >2.20 m/km). \item No more than 18\% of interstate and primary roadway pavement conditions be classified as deficient (i.e., CCI<60). \item No more than 15\% of interstate and primary roadways be classified as deficient in terms of ride quality (i.e., IRI>2.2 m/km). \item No more than 35\% of secondary roadways pavement condition be classified as deficient (i.e., CCI<60). \item No more than 2\% of interstate lane miles have CCI less than 37. \item Hampton roads available budget for FY2021-2026 is ~\$ 1.3 billion. \end{enumerate}
+\item For NHS bridges, poor condition decks by area should be less than 10\% of total deck area. \item For NHS pavements, no more than 5\% of the interstate lane-miles should be classified deficient (i.e., CCI<60 and IRI >2.20 m/km). \item No more than 18\% of interstate and primary roadway pavement conditions be classified as deficient (i.e., CCI<60). \item No more than 15\% of interstate and primary roadways be classified as deficient in terms of ride quality (i.e., IRI>2.2 m/km). \item No more than 35\% of secondary roadways pavement condition be classified as deficient (i.e., CCI<60). \item No more than 2\% of interstate lane miles have CCI less than 37. \item Hampton roads available budget for FY2021-2026 is ~\$ 1.3 billion, renewed every five years, discounted for every five year-cycle $\gamma$. \end{enumerate}

 All six performance-related targets imposed by FHWA and VDOT are integrated as soft constraints in our DRL framework, for the studied Hampton Roads network, i.e., these performance goals will be met in an average sense, during the life of the considered network system, as mentioned in previous sections.
 Since it is infeasible to satisfy stochastically the VDOT performance goal of no pavement with CCI less than 35, this is changed from 0 to 2\% in this work.
 Lastly, the available budget is considered a hard constraint and implemented as an augmented, fully observable state of the network.
+Additionally, the budget limit for each cycle is dynamically adjusted to account for the discounting of future values.